wenson/proxypool/Readme.md

 ### Services the project offers
 The `ProxyPool` class offers such services:

-* Get one http proxy or many randomly according to the response time of the proxy randomly
+* Get one http proxy or many according to the response time of the proxy randomly
 * Retrieve proxies from Internet very fast (based on the functionality of **gevent**)
 * Validate proxies in the database very fast

-### Example to implement a proxy server
+### An example to implement a proxy server
 Here is an example to implement a proxy server which uses **Nginx** as a reverse proxy server to provide a unified proxy address and uses **Gunicorn** server to handle the requests that *Nginx* transfers to.